Marceloasf/java-certification/src/ocp/chapter/eighteen/c18-notes.md

       }
     }

-In this chapter, you'll se alot of lambda expressions that implicitly implement the Runnable interface, so just be aware that it's commonly used in class definitions.
+In this chapter, you'll se a lot of lambda expressions that implicitly implement the Runnable interface, so just be aware that it's commonly used in class definitions.

 ### Creating a Thread